opencobra/MASSef/doc/variable_list.rst

 |
 * **MWCFlag** - boolean specifying whether the model is the Monod-Wyman-Changeux model or not;
 * **equivalentReactionsSetsList** - list with sets of reactions that are equivalent;
+* **assumedSaturatingConc** - assumed saturating concentration in mol/L. This is used to derive the equations to fit Kms if no co-substrate concentration, as the co-substrates are assumed to be saturating.
 * **simplifyFlag** - boolean specifying whether or not the equations for the absolute flux and rate equations should be simplified or not.
 This can be a very time consuming step, depending on how many reactions the enzyme mechanism includes;
 * **simplifyMaxTime** - in seconds, the maximum amount of time that Mathematica is allowed to spend on each mathematical transformation in the simplify step.
 Note that this doesn't constrain the maximum amount of time the simplify step takes, but only the maximum amount of time spent on each mathematical transformation;
 * **inhibitionListSubset** - list of inihibition data points used to add inhibition reactions to the enzyme mechanism, by default this variable is the same as inhibitionList, but some data points lead to either repeated reactions or reactions that make no sense (e.g. 2 substrates in the same reaction that bind to the same active site);